 3. Where will the scar be?

-Options include: axillae, (armpit), inframammary fold, (under the breast), or peri-areolar, (around the nipple/areola complex).
-Incision placement will depend on multiple factors including your particular anatomy, tissues, and goals.
+Incisions (and the resulting scar) may be placed in the axillae (armpit), inframammary fold (under the breast), or peri-areolar (around the nipple/areola complex).
+Incision placement will depend on multiple factors, including your particular anatomy, tissues, and goals.

 4. How long does the procedure take, what is the recovery time, and pain involved?